tbrunetti/QuaCK/README.md

 ------------------------
 What was updated in V0.2.0?
 * updated name from GWAS_QC_Pipeline to QuaCK
 * more granularity in sex check bins reported.
-There are now 3 categories:  gender mixmatch, gender amiguous, and gender missing in manifest
+There are now 3 categories:  gender mixmatch, gender ambiguous, and gender missing in manifest
 * rename call rate statistics in detailed report and internal report to be based on call rate instead of missing call rates
 * fixed bug with duplicate concordance name to now match on regex instead of underscore splits
 * new file output called samples_with_warnings.txt to delinieate samples that fail call rate (samples_failing_callrate_QC_details.txt) versus those with sex check issuses (samples_with_warnings.txt).
 The warnings are not removed from the cleaned data set